Is A Mohanlal-Mani Ratnam Movie On Cards?

 Mohanlal has worked with some of the top film-makers of the country to give movies which would stand the test of time.
 Similar, is the case of film-maker Mani Ratnam, one of the most acclaimed directors of the country, who has worked with the top stars and actors of the country.

-What ii these two talented people come together movie?
-With Iruvar, which released two decades back, Mohanlal and Mani Ratnam did show us the magic that they could spell when they come together and all the fans of Mohanlal and Mani Ratnam have been eagerly waiting to see them work together yet again.
+What if these two talented people come together for a movie?
+With Iruvar, which released two decades ago, Mohanlal and Mani Ratnam did show us the magic that they could spell when they come together and all the fans of Mohanlal and Mani Ratnam have been eagerly waiting to see them work together yet again.

 Mohanlal & Mani Ratnam To Team Up Yet Again?

 Well, certain rumours have been doing the rounds since the past few days , which are sure to cheer up the fans of the actor and the director.
-Reports have been doing the rounds that Mohanlal and Mani Ratnam might soon team up for a movie.
+Reports have surfaced that Mohanlal and Mani Ratnam might soon team up for a movie.
 No official confirmation has been made regarding the same.

 Iruvar – The Classic

-As mentioned above, their previous association was for the film Iruvar, which had released two decades back.
+As mentioned above, their previous association was for the film Iruvar, which had released two decades ago.
 The film, which featured Mohanlal and Prakash Raj in the lead roles has bagged the tag of an all-time classic and Mohanlal's performance in the film is widely considered to be one of his best.
 The film had released in the year 1997 and the huge fan following the film has is incomparable.

 Unaroo (1984)

-At the same time, Iruvar wasn't the first film for which Mani Ratnam and Mohanlal associated.
+At the same time, Iruvar isn't the first film for which Mani Ratnam and Mohanlal associated.
 Interestingly, Mani Ratnam's debut feature film in Malayalam, which was titled as Unaroo, had also featured Mohanlal in the lead role.

 Mani Ratnam's Next Movie

-Well, let us hope that the reports turn out to be true to see the magical combo sparkle yet again with a class movie.
+Well, let us hope that these reports turn out to be true so as to see the magical combo sparkle yet again with a class movie.